Elisha Fernandes Simpson E-RYT, RCYT, M.A. YACEP, Masters Candidate of Social Work, Silberman

 Each day, Elisha witnesses how people from all walks of life can change.
 Promises for Families, a quality summer camp offered at no charge for children who have parent(s) that are incarcerated, was her first introduction to working with marginalized youth.
 After a week of instruction, Director Katy Hoskins sent Elisha this note from the guardian of one of her students:

 My granddaughter has been afraid of the water since I can remember.
 When she came back from camp and we went to the pool on an extremely hot day, she jumped right into the deep end, touched the bottom and came back up.
 Surprised, I asked her, “how did you do that?”
 And she told me, ” I just remembered one of Ms. Elisha’s meditations and I wasn’t afraid anymore.”

 Elisha’s personal practice of over 20 years brings her the resilience she needs as a trauma survivor, and the inspiration and commitment to never give up.
 CYP guide girls towards resilience, helps them heal from their own traumas, and to feel alive in the present moment.
 Everyone has this power within them, and through the tools of mindfulness, yoga and art, each one of can be inspired, balanced, and build the resilience to take charge of our bodies.

-Caralyn Nannirello is an experienced teacher her 200 yoga teacher training certification and a NYS Certification in Physical Education.
+Caralyn Nannirello is an experienced 200 hour certified teacher and a NYS Certification in Physical Education.
 She earned a Masters of Arts in Teaching Physical Education and Sports Pedagogy at Manhattanville College.